Text in Dutch from the original catalogue

 The light company collaborated with several international designers and architects, including Bertrand Balas, Evert Jelle Jelles, Frank Ligtelijn, Ger Vos, Jan Jasper Fayer, Li Helo, Maija-Liisa Komulainen, Nan Platvoet, Nanny Still-Mackinney, Nico Kooi, Sergio Asti, Tapio Wirkala, Willem van Oyen and many others.

 Raak also collaborated with other companies.
 They worked with the German Peill + Putzler for the Raak Globe lamps.
 Peill + Putzler produced the glass.
 They also sold lamps made by Peill + Putzler, such as a pendant lamp designed by Aloys Ferdinand Gangkofner.
 For the Raak Discus the glass was made by Bega, also a German company.
-For the Night Club and Stalactites lamps a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.
+For the Stalactites flush mounts a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.
 Raak also sold some lamps that were produced by Staff Leuchten (Staff & Schwarz Leuchtenwerke GMBH) from Germany and several other companies.

 Carel Lockhorn